tunnll/tunnll.github.io/jobs.md

 # Communication policy

-We extensively use our [issue tracker][1] and a [group company chat](http://slack.com) as a replacement for office presence.
-The issue tracker is a kind of an online portal which serves as an asynchronous communication channel that does not require all the team members to be online at the same time.
+We extensively use our [task tracker][1] as the main [traceability vehicle](https://en.wikipedia.org/wiki/Requirements_traceability).
+The task tracker is a kind of an online portal which serves as a digital extension to the office communications.

-We use Skype/SIP to hold team and personal meetings.
-In order to sort out urgent issues, we use online chat tools.
+We use Skype/SIP occasionally to hold team and personal meetings.
 We do not use email to discuss projects and tasks.

 The working language at Tunnll is English.